LashcaPieterse/Simplify/docs/get-packages-schema-review.md

 ## Rate limits

-The local Airalo export identifies the package endpoint limit as 80 requests per minute per authentication token.
+The endpoint-specific Airalo export identifies the package endpoint limit as 80 requests per minute per authentication token.
 Simplify keeps an internal sync pacing limit of 40 requests per minute for unattended catalog jobs.
 This is intentionally conservative and still far above the hourly scheduler's normal needs.

 ## Notes for future changes